AirCast Setup Guide

 - Click "Flash!" and wait

-Step 2: Boot and Connect
+Boot and Connect

-- Insert the SD card into your Raspberry Pi
+~3 min- Insert the SD card into your Raspberry Pi

 123456789

-Step 3: Bind Your Device
+Bind Your Device

-http://aircast.local - Click "Bind Device Now" to start the binding process
+http://aircast.local - Click "Bind Device Now"

-- Enter the device code shown on the binding page when prompted
+- Enter the device code shown on the binding page

-- The device will automatically connect once authorization is complete
+- The device connects automatically once authorized

 Configuration

-SSH is enabled by default.
-Connect using:
+SSH is enabled by default:

-Default password: raspberry
+Default password: raspberry — change it immediately with passwd

 Troubleshooting